rstinejr/CSharpWebSocks/README.md

 The API for the upload server is:

 * GET / : display info about the provided service and supported URIs.
 * POST /upload : Request initiation of an upload.
-The client posts the length of the file it will upload; the server responds with an upload ID.
+The client posts the name of the upload; the server responds with an upload ID.
-* <Web Socket> : Use BSON to serialize upload.
-A file is uploaded in fixed chunks; the last chunk will probably be truncated but all others will be the constant chunk size.
-Output is serialized using BSON.
-The uploaded packet includes the upload ID, the chunk numnber, and a byte array of file content.
+* <Web Socket> : Send a byte stream; let TCP take care of segmenting and reassemby.

 # Bonus